 * Courses with an asterisk are considered essential to “Universal Training” as stated in the Model Policies

 Train-the-trainer courses are launching January 26 in an online format.
 Registration is required as well as completing course preparation.
 Our plan is for each Diocese or Organization to identify at least two Diocesan Trainers to become members of a supportive community of practice and learning, equipped and empowered to lead local training.
 Please read more here about online training sessions: https://conta.cc/3ZyCYmI

 Safe Church Manager Update

 by Bronwyn Clark Skov for Ordinary Time 2023

-Here is a summary of where we are as we engage the program year in January:
+Here is a summary of where we are as we conclude the program year in June:

 - The Ordinary Time Update sent June 14 via Constant Contact to those on the Safe Church general distribution list is here:https://conta.cc/3nYL2yY This update includes information about training trainers.

 - The following was recently reported to Executive Council and the Chancellors‘ network meeting.
 In brief: